 Dr. Andrew Jennings is a lecturer and research associate with the Institute for Northern Studies, University of the Highlands and Islands, and with the Centre for Rural Creativity, UHI.
 He lives in Shetland and carries out his teaching from his northern base via VC.
 He enjoys everything about life in this beautiful archipelago, from exploring its history and archaeology, to walking the dog and experiencing the wild Shetland weather.
 Living in Scotland’s most northerly islands, with their Nordic cultural inheritance, inspires his research and his teaching.
 He researches many aspects of Shetland and Orkney’s culture, and is the programme leader on a number of MLitts, including the MLitt Island Studies.
 His island studies interests include governance, tourism, island cultures and the nature of Islandness itself.

-Dr. Mark Lapping is most interested in land use and land tenure issues on islands as well as food island systems and sustainability issues.
+Dr. Mark Lapping is Distinguished University Professor Emeritus at the Muskie School of Public Service at the University of Southern Maine, and is most interested in land use and land tenure issues on islands as well as food island systems and sustainability issues.

 Dr. Dacia Latoya Leslie is Research Fellow and Chair of the Crime Prevention and Offender Management (CPOM) Research Cluster at the Sir Arthur Lewis Institute of Social & Economic Studies (SALISES), The University of the West Indies (Mona Campus), Jamaica.
 She holds a PhD in Criminology from Cardiff University.
 Her research concentrates on the lived experiences of inmates, ex-prisoners, involuntary removed migrants and their child dependents to the intersection of her teaching focus which is on Development Studies, with specialisation in Monitoring & Evaluation.
 One of her most recent scholarly articles, ‘Reassessing Conditions of “Prison” in Jamaica,’ appears in Georgia State University’s International Criminal Justice Review and was written during her five-month research fellowship hosted by the Institute of Island Studies (IIS) and supported by the Government of Canada.